Optimizing PyTorch Inference with LLM-Based Multi-Agent Systems: Experimental Setup

 Speedup relative to PyTorch Eager is computed as \verb|eager_runtime / eval_runtime|.
 If speedup on any task solution is found to be $< 1$, the speedup for that solution is set to 1, given that a user could trivially fall back to using an original model with PyTorch Eager.
 Therefore, using our results to compare a PIKE implementation against \verb|torch.compile|, for example, one is effectively comparing against the best speedup between BOTH \verb|torch.compile| and PyTorch Eager itself.

 The speedup of an approach for a given level and budget is defined as the geometric mean (geomean) of the speedups achieved on each individual task on that level, without exceeding the per-task budget for any of the tasks.
 For example, if we consider PIKE-B with a budget of \$25 per task on Level 3-pike, which contains 30 tasks, the total cost to run the suite under that budget amounts to \$$25 \times 30 = $ \$$750$, and the speedup is computed according to the best runtimes that PIKE-B could achieve on each task with \$25 per task.
 In our evaluation, we sweep the per-task budget from zero up to the maximum budget to analyze our implementation performance trajectories as the budget increases.
+Geomean speedups are clamped in certain figures, meaning individual speedups $<1$ relative to Eager are clamped to speedup of 1.
+Speedups are clamped to reflect deployment scenarios, where a user could select between the best of PyTorch Eager and torch.compile, for example.